FischMate/FischMate-Macro-Free/README.md

 ## Start

-1. Double-click `FischMate.vbs`.
-On the first launch, FischMate will offer to run its one-time script-based setup automatically.
+1. Double-click `Setup FischMate.vbs`.
+This will automatically download all the necessary libraries listed in the requirements.txt
+2. Open `FischMate.vbs`
-2. Pick your rod and Roblox window, then click **Start Fishing**.
+3. Pick your rod and Roblox window, then click **Start Fishing**.
-3. Press **P** inside Roblox to begin.
-Press **M** at any time to stop and release all inputs.
+4. Press **P** inside Roblox to begin.
+Spam **M** at any time to stop and release all inputs.

 You can run `Create FischMate Shortcut.vbs` once if you want a local `FischMate.lnk` shortcut generated for this copy.